Skip to content

 Toulon (30 minutes (22 km)), Var

 Castel Bay occupies a three-hectare coastal park in Hyères, at the edge of the Presqu'île de Giens, with views across the Baie de l'Almanarre.
 The 1900s villa was built for an Austrian baron and sold in 1925 to a leading Haute Couture firm; fully renovated and reopened in 2021, the venue now combines original 19th-century architecture with updated indoor spaces.
-The Amphithéâtre, a 500 sqm outdoor space with capacity for 300 ceremony, is the largest single ceremony space on the Var coast in this collection.
+The Amphithéâtre, a 500 sqm outdoor space with capacity for 300 ceremony, is one of the largest single ceremony spaces on the Var coast.

 Up to 100 seated and 300 ceremony capacity.
 There is no on-site accommodation, so guests stay in Hyères hotels or nearby Toulon properties.
 Starting at €11,000, the price places it in the accessible-top-of-range Var coast tier.
 Toulon-Hyères Airport is under ten minutes from the estate; Toulon TGV station provides direct Paris connections.